 *Surface properties assigned in ODEON (such as materials, surface sources, reflectors and grid surfaces) are preserved when the model is re-modelled in Sketchup and re-exported for ODEON.
 When clicking the ODEON icon for reloading the model, an automatic saving of the SketchUp file is performed.

-To learn SketchUp fast visit the links listed in this page.
+To learn SketchUp fast visit the links listed on this page.

 Below several ways to handle 3D models for use in ODEON are illustrated: